The term “pesticides” includes herbicides, insecticides and fungicides.

-The industry promised that genetically modified (GM, also called genetically engineered) crops would reduce the use of pesticides in farming.
+The biotechnology industry promised that genetically modified (GM, also called genetically engineered) crops would reduce the use of pesticides in farming.
 Instead, herbicide use has increased with the use of GM crops.
-CBAN’s latest research has found that herbicide sales in Canada increased by 199% since genetically engineered herbicide-tolerant crops were introduced (1994-2016).
+CBAN’s research found that herbicide sales in Canada have increased by 234% since GM crops have been introduced, between 1994 and 2020.
 This number is an update from the details in our report “Are GM crops better for the environment?”

-Almost 100% of the GM crops grown in Canada are herbicide-tolerant.
+100% of the GM crops grown in Canada are now herbicide-tolerant.
+Globally, this number is 88%.
+CBAN Factsheet: Genetically Modified Crops and Herbicides.
+March 2023